gmpassos/org-gracilianomp-treetemplate/README.md

 File `treetemplate.properties`, declaring properties and the descriptions:

-    PROJECT_NAME=Project name: will be used for root directory.
-    MAIN_CLASS=Java Main class name
+    PROJECT_NAME=Project name.
+Will be used for root directory MAIN_CLASS=Java Main class name
     ROOT_PACKAGE=Java root package